A succulent, slow-cooked classic that’s perfect when only meat and potatoes will do.

 - 1 level tbsp plain flour

 - 2 bay leaves

 - 800g potatoes, peeled and thinly sliced

-- A handful of fresh flat-leaf parsley, finely chopped, to garnish
+- Handful of fresh flat-leaf parsley, finely chopped, to serve

-- Preheat your oven to 160°C/140°C Fan/Gas 3.
-Place a large casserole dish sprayed with Frylight over a high heat.
+- Preheat your oven to 160°C/fan 140°C/gas 3.
+Spray a large casserole dish with low-calorie cooking spray and place over a high heat.
 Cook the lamb in 2 batches for 3-4 minutes each, or until browned.
 Transfer to a plate with a slotted spoon, cover and set aside.